CIS192/website/src/pages/django2/index.md

 ## Project Initialization

 We install Django through pip by using `pip install django`.
+This package will be installed locally on your computer.
+If you want to learn about virtual envrionments for python packages and dependencies, feel free to [learn more](https://tutorial.djangogirls.org/en/django_installation/#virtual-environment).
 Then, we can create a new Django project by running `django-admin startproject notes`.
-We can then `cd` into the folder and run `python manage.py runserver` to view a cute splash screen at `localhost:8000`, confirming our project works.
+We can then `cd` into the folder and run `python manage.py runserver` to view a cute splash screen at `localhost:8000` on any browser, confirming our project works.
 Next, we can create an app named `core` that contains all the features for our app using `python manage.py startapp core`.

 The flat app architecture is sometimes favoured in the community and is used by organizations such as DoorDash.
 For educational purposes, it’s useful to simplify all the Django boilerplate this way.
 Let’s add this app to our `INSTALLED_APPS` in `notes/settings.py` by adding an element to the array named `'core'`.